rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

 !!! info "There is no more important problem to solve in this era than the separation of money from state."

-Power over money is power over human choice, which is a power over human beings and their ability to cooperate.
+Power over money is power over human choice.
 If a state has power over money then there is no limit to that state's power over those governed.
 Controlling what people can and cannot buy, you need not have any law enforcement;
- power over money is sufficient enforcement of human behavior and action (and even thought).
+ power over money is sufficient enforcement of all human behavior and action.
 Even crimes of passion become quite difficult when one cannot buy food or water or transportation.